 Revise the Following Sections:

 308.3.3 Adult family homes.
-Adult family homes licensed by Washington State shall be classified as Group R-3 or shall comply with the International Residential Code.
+Adult family homes licensed by Washington State shall be classified as Group R-3 or shall comply with the International Residential Code where the building complies with R101.2 or they shall be classified as Group R-3.

+Renumber as appropriate.

 420.7 Adult family homes.
 This section shall apply to all newly constructed adult family homes and all existing

 single-family homes being converted to adult family homes.
 This section shall not apply to those adult family homes licensed by the state of Washington department of social and health services prior to July 1, 2001.